 Tax Requirements for Non-Residents

 All U.S. residents are required to report their gambling winnings to the IRS and fill out the 1040NR form for it to be calculated correctly.
-Winnings are usually taxed at a flat rate of 25%, and for non-residents, there are generally no deductions from gambling losses.
+Winnings face a flat rate tax of 25%.
+And for non-residents, there are generally no deductions from gambling losses.
 For those living in Canada, there is a treaty in place with the United States that allows Canadian citizens to deduct their gambling losses up to the sum of their winnings.

 Withholding Your Winnings